imagineLife/human-effort/ComponentMaster.md

 ... fix the bugs.
 Before you continue on the new feature(s) you are currently working on.

+#### Take Advice
+Listen to those who are ahead of you.
+They might have solved the exact problems you are working on.

+#### Look for advice
+Look for people who have what you want.
+They can give you insights.

 ### Understand the Code
 #### Explain your code